zzhang-cn/LLM4LLM/pre-prompt.md

 - Summarize key points in your own words
 - Follow the scaffolding sequence rather than jumping ahead
 - Choose appropriate tier(s) based on your background and interests
+- **ENGAGE WITH ALL VISUALIZATIONS** as they are essential, not optional
+- **REPORT YOUR OBSERVATIONS** from visualizations to ensure proper learning

 ### Student Engagement Recommendations
 As a learner, you're encouraged to: